 This article is about payments for business transactions.
-For personal transactions, and sending money to family, please check other sources, like this article.
+For sending money to family and personal transactions, please check elsewhere, like this article.

 Consequences for businesses

 International banks and financial institutions are still at risk of prosecution by the Department of Justice if they are based in the USA or use the US dollar.
 These prosecutions can be civil or criminal and are mostly substantial.
 Quite a number of major banks have been fined hundreds of millions of dollars for violating these sanction regimes.
 To avoid this risk, many banks have made the decision not to deal with Iran even when the transaction is completely legal in their home country. (source: Blackstone solicitors)

 As an effect, for the Iranian government and for many companies, large funds remain inaccessible, and doing business with Iranian companies, although greedy to buy, remains difficult due to lack of foreign currency.
 Many of them will ask for flexible payment terms that will allow them to capitalise on their new investment before paying you.

 For companies who want to do business in Iran, it is therefore important to work with a reputable local partner who if familiar with international payments and who also can assess the credit risk of delayed payment.

 Letters or credit and guarantees

 Before the sanctions, a variety of LCs were used in Iran to import and export, but after sanctions were imposed on the country, Iranian banks lost their credibility and merchants and artisans turned to a way other than LC to pay and receive their money.